 Other Relevant Points regarding TDS on Sale of Property

-- In case of more than 1 buyer/ 1 seller, Form 26Q has to be filled in separately for each buyer-seller combination.
+- In case of more than 1 buyer/ 1 seller, Form 26QB has to be filled in separately for each buyer-seller combination.
 Eg: In case of 1 buyer and 2 sellers – 2 forms have to be submitted, and in case of 2 buyers and 2 sellers – 4 forms have to be submitted for their respective property share.

 - The PAN Card of the Seller as well as the Buyer should be mandatory furnished in the Form 26QB for furnishing information regarding the tds on property and the sale transaction.
+If the Seller does not have a PAN Card, then TDS would be deducted @ 20% of the Total Transaction Value.